Makster04/Phase_4_Project/NBA.md

 ### **Final Thoughts**
 This **unsupervised approach** allows for transparent, data-driven trade suggestions without relying on **predefined labels**.
 By using **clustering, dimensionality reduction, and SHAP explanations**, our model provides NBA analysts and teams with a **clear, interpretable trade evaluation system**.

----

-This version improves **clarity, structure, and readability**, while ensuring no key information is missing.
-Let me know if you need any refinements! 🚀🏀